 Scholarships and Discounts

-USAC awards over $500,000 in scholarships and discounts each year to assist students with their study abroad expenses.
+USAC awards over $1 million in scholarships and discounts each year to assist students with their study abroad expenses.
 We have a variety of funding opportunities available for students enrolled in USAC programs.
-We also encourage students to research online for additional sources of financial aid and external scholarships for study abroad students.
-Additional scholarship information and application instructions will be provided on your Student Gateway account once you apply to a USAC program.
+We also encourage students to research online for other financial aid and scholarships resources that are available to students studying abroad.
 If you have questions regarding scholarships, feel free to contact the USAC Scholarship Coordinator at firstname.lastname@example.org.

-Students attending a USAC Member University, consult your home university’s study abroad office for details whether USAC scholarships are available.
+Students attending a USAC Affiliate University, consult your home university's study abroad office for details whether USAC scholarships are available.
 If you are eligible, you will apply directly through your home university.

-If you do not attend a USAC Member University, we have scholarships available just for you.
+If you do not attend a USAC Affiliate University, we have scholarships available just for you.
 In some instances, we may have scholarships specifically allocated to your university as well.